flatiron/commandful/README.md

  - Define resource(s) in your Flatiron app
  - Use the Flatiron `cli` plugin
- - TODO
+ - Run the app from the command line!

-TODO: Here is a code example of using commandful as a Flatiron plugin: <a href="https://github.com/flatiron/commandful/blob/master/examples/app.js">https://github.com/flatiron/commandful/blob/master/examples/app.js</a>
+Here is a code example of using commandful as a Flatiron plugin: <a href="https://github.com/flatiron/commandful/blob/master/examples/app.js">https://github.com/flatiron/commandful/blob/master/examples/app.js</a>

 ## As a stand-alone CLI